anonymousNED/NED/README.md

 ### Files
 1. Follow the instructions in [DECA](https://github.com/YadiraF/DECA) (under the *Prepare data* section) to acquire the 3 files ('generic_model.pkl', 'deca_model.tar', 'FLAME_albedo_from_BFM.npz') and place them under "./DECA/data".
 2. Fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLScyyNWoFvyaxxfyaPLnCIAxXgdxLEMwR9Sayjh3JpWseuYlOA/viewform) to get access to the [FSGAN](https://github.com/YuvalNirkin/fsgan)'s pretrained models.
 Then download 'lfw_figaro_unet_256_2_0_segmentation_v1.pth' (from the "v1" folder) and place it under "./preprocessing/segmentation".

+## Create video structure
+To train or test the method on a specific subject, first create a "celeb" folder and place the video(s) of this subject into a "videos" subfolder.
+The training videos for the 6 actors used in our experiments can be downloaded from [here](https://drive.google.com/drive/folders/17zE9sSMP2Bxv_tHq5WoheQUvH0t5FX7i?usp=sharing), while the test videos for the same actors are available [here](https://drive.google.com/drive/folders/17zE9sSMP2Bxv_tHq5WoheQUvH0t5FX7i?usp=sharing).